Table of Contents

 Be In A Flow With Environment

-Dealing with distraction and interruptions while working from home is quite challenging but not impossible.
+Dealing with distractions and interruptions while working from home is quite challenging but not impossible.
 It all depends on how you approach it.
-From my personal experience, I can tell you that, if you’re not used to working remotely you will need to set up a functional workspace and develop an effective strategy to deal with distractions, time-wasters and all the unnecessary decisions that deplete your willpower early on.
+From my personal experience, I can tell you that, if you’re not used to working remotely you will need to set up a functional workspace and develop an effective strategy to deal with distractions, time-wasters, and all the unnecessary decisions that deplete your willpower early on.

 Because if you don’t do it you will be reaching for your phone, checking emails, scrolling through social media accounts, watching Netflix, responding to messages, mindlessly snacking and doing anything except working.
 And this is exactly what you want to avoid, right?

-So choose a designed workspace, create favourable conditions, decrease the level of distractions to a minimum, choose time blocking method that works for you, plan your daily tasks, make your health your number 1 priority and start your “work from home” journey!
-Remember that you are in CONTROL of your life, day and work.
+So choose a designed workspace, create favorable conditions, decrease the level of distractions to a minimum, choose a time blocking method that works for you, plan your daily tasks, make your health your number 1 priority and start your “work from home” journey!
+Remember that you are in CONTROL of your life, day, and work.

 Prioritize & Simplify With The Eisenhower Box